da-jacob/html-forge/README.md

 ## 🔧 Roadmap / Ideas

 * Support for macOS and Linux
-* Option to initialize Git repo on new project
 * Button to open project in external editor (e.g. VS Code)
 * Dark mode / themes